-Our timescales range from femtosecond studies of molecular dynamics to decadal studies of natural biomass.
+Our timescales range from rapid studies of molecular dynamics to decadal studies of natural biomass.
 Our aim is to enable deeper understanding of complex biological systems through quantitative physics approaches across this range of scales.

 Semiconductor Spectroscopy & Devices (SSD)